-Because these questions are very general, it may be helpful to read them in conjunction terms.
+Because these questions are very general, it may be helpful to read them in conjunction with the list of the elements of the environment.

 When answering these questions, be aware of the extent the proposal, or the types of activities likely to result from the proposal, would affect the item at a greater intensity or at a faster rate than if the proposal were not implemented.
-Respond briefly and in general
+Respond briefly and in general terms.